-During her free time, Maricela volunteers for Latino Outdoors as the Brands Partnership Coordinator.
-She is a member of the Access Fund, the American Alpine Club’s Justice, Equity, Diversity and Inclusion (JEDI) Climb the Hill Taskforce, and the American Hiking Society’s JEDI Federal Outdoor Recreation Policy Working Group.
+During her free time, Maricela volunteers for Latino Outdoors as an ambassador.
+She is a member of the Access Fund & American Alpine Club’s Justice, Equity, Diversity and Inclusion (JEDI) "Climb the Hill" Taskforce, and the American Hiking Society’s JEDI Federal Outdoor Recreation Policy Working Group.

 Maricela graduated from the University of California Riverside with a Bachelor of Arts degree in Sociology/Law and Society.
 She enjoys listening to jazz, dancing, gardening, photography, jump roping, trail running, rock climbing, and spending time with her mini-dachshund Dalí.